catseye/Xoomonk/README.markdown

 We now present today's main feature.

 It's important to understand that a block need not define all the variables used in it.
+That is, a block may contain variables which are used, but never assigned a value, in the block.
 Such blocks do not immediately evaluate to a store.
 Instead, they evaluate to an object called an _unsaturated store_.

 Or, to put it another way: